hershel/hershel/docs/logging.md

 })
 ```

-You can interact on Pino by passing the appropriate options directly to the Client's builder.
+You can interact with Pino by passing the appropriate options directly to the Client's builder.

 ```js
 const { Client } = require('hershel')